Skip to main content

 Cloud Network Architect

 I took a look at egress security a little while ago and advocated for the 'less is more' approach for most organisations due to the proliferation of VPCs and vNets and the risk of either having a very large amount of very expensive firewalls providing very little value or, perhaps worse, another pet in the form of centralised internet egress.
-There may be another way.
+But I think there may be another way.

 Using AWS Route 53 instead of Anycast and RouteServer